What KACF Grants Support

 - Are located within the greater New York Metropolitan area (CSMA as defined by the U.S. Government);

 - Have an operational history of at least 6 months;

 - Have an established and working Board of Directors; and

 - Have filed IRS Form 990 and/or audited financials.

 - Are working with Korean Americans either as a target population or within the larger group of constituents served by the organization/program.

 - Are engaging in partnerships with other community organizations and stakeholders;

-- Have the intention of providing comprehensive support;
+- Have the intention of providing comprehensive support to constituents;

 - Are measuring and documenting quantitative and qualitative outcomes; and